pmhood/wunderground-pushover/README.md

 ## Testing
 ===========
 At this point, you're all setup.
 Try running `python wunderground-pushover.py` and you should get notified with today's weather.

+For more fun, I set it up to run as a cron job to notify me every day at 6:50 am.